What does advanced cancer mean?

 Treatment for advanced cancer may include:

 - targeted therapies

 You may be offered some treatments as part of a clinical trial.

 Making decisions about treatment

-Your doctors will consider what is important to you and how treatment may affect you.
-This will help you both decide on the best course of treatment.
+You may want to find out all your options before making treatment decisions.
+Your doctor can usually give you information on how well a treatment may work.
+They will consider what is important to you and how treatment may affect you.
+This will help you both decide the best treatment for you.

 Asking about how long you might live

 You may want to have an idea of how long you might live.
 This is called a prognosis or life expectancy.
 Or you may not want or need to know.

 If you want to talk about this, your cancer doctor or specialist nurse can help.
 We have information about talking to your healthcare team about prognosis that may be helpful.